rownwe/automation-best-practices-java/README.md

 ## Key

-💡 &nbsp;this is a tip
+💡 this is a tip

-🏋️‍ &nbsp;this is an exercise for you to do
+🏋️‍ this is an exercise for you to do

-❓ &nbsp;this is a question for us to think and talk about.
+❓ this is a question for us to think and talk about.
 Try not to scroll beyond this question before we discuss